redhat-developer/rpm-packaging-guide/source/general-background.rst

 project tarball because it is something that we as the RPM Packager will apply and not something that comes from the upstream source code.
-RPM Packages are built in such a way that the original upstream source code in preserved in it's prestine form just as released by it's creator.
+RPM Packages are built in such a way that the original upstream source code in preserved in it's pristine form just as released by it's creator.
 All patches required to the software happen at RPM Build time, not before.
 We will place that in the ``~/rpmbuild/SOURCES/`` directory along side the "upstream" source code that we are simulating here.
 (More on this later).